cypress-io/github-action/README.md

 ## Compatibility

+- `v6` is provided for early adopters needing full `node20` support
-- `v5` is the recommended version of [cypress-io/github-action](https://github.com/cypress-io/github-action)
+- `v5` is the current recommended version
 - `v4` is the minimum version required for Cypress `10.x` and later

 Pay attention to any GitHub Actions deprecation warnings shown in logs which may recommend updating.